TuuliTG/Ohte/Documents/Testing.md

 ## What need to be improved

-The gui is not tested programmatically at all and therefore a majority of the program is not tested.
+The GUI is not tested programmatically at all and therefore a majority of the program is not tested.